sundararajan-rajendr/SONiC/doc/mgmt/Management Framework.md

 Version checks are bypassed if BundleVersion header is not present in the request.

 For YANG defined APIs, the server's version can be discovered through the standard Capabilities gNMI RPC.
+The capabilities response will also contain an extension field SupportedBundleVersions with extension id 701.

-The gNMI protobuf extension field is defined as follows in the sonic.proto file in the telemetry repository:
+The gNMI protobuf extension fields are defined as follows in the sonic.proto file in the telemetry repository:

     message BundleVersion {
       string version = 1;
+    }
+    message SupportedBundleVersions {
+      string bundle_version = 1;
+      string base_version = 2;
     }

 ###### 3.2.2.5.12 gNOI RPCs